jes/ngindock/README.md

 ### ports (required)

-The port numbers you want to use to direct traffic to your application.
+The host port numbers you want to use to direct traffic to your application.
 Typically there would be exactly 2 here, but you are allowed to specify more than 2, and if you specify more then they'll be used in sequence.